 Contract assets - Contract assets include unbilled amounts typically resulting from sales under contracts where revenue is recognized over time and revenue recognized exceeds the amount billed to the customer, and the right to payment is subject to conditions other than the passage of time.
 Contract assets are generally classified as current assets in the consolidated balance sheet.
-The balance of contract assets as of April 5, 2020 and December 31, 2019 were \$936,000 and \$906,000, respectively, and are included within other current assets in the accompanying consolidated balance sheets.
+The balance of contract assets as of July 5, 2020 and December 31, 2019 were \$1,389,000 and \$906,000, respectively, and are included within other current assets in the accompanying consolidated balance sheets.

 Contract liabilities - Some of the Company's contracts within Sypris Electronics are billed as work progresses in accordance with the contract terms and conditions, either at periodic intervals or upon achievement of certain milestones.
 Often this results in billing occurring prior to revenue recognition resulting in contract liabilities.
 Additionally, the Company occasionally receives cash payments from customers in advance of the Company's performance resulting in contract liabilities.
 These contract liabilities are classified as either current or long-term in the consolidated balance sheet based on the timing of when the Company expects to recognize revenue.
-As of April 5, 2019, the contract liabilities balance was \$7,176,000, of which \$5,811,000 was included within accrued liabilities and \$1,365,000 was included within other liabilities in the accompanying consolidated balance was \$7,504,000, of which \$5,769,000 was included within accrued liabilities and \$1,735,000 was included balance sheets.
+As of July 5, 2019, the contract liabilities balance was \$6,102,000, which was included within accrued liabilities in the accompanying consolidated balance sheets.
+As of December 31, 2019, the contract liabilities balance was \$7,504,000, of which \$5,769,000 was included within accrued liabilities and \$1,735,000 was included within other liabilities in the accompanying consolidated balance sheets.
 Payments received from customers in advance of revenue recognition are not considered to be significant financing components because they are used to meet working capital demands that can be higher in the early stages of a contract.

-The Company recognized revenue from contract liabilities of \$2,312,000 and \$1,344,000 during the three months ended April 5, 2020 and March 31, 2019, respectively.
+The Company recognized revenue from contract liabilities of \$2,929,000 and \$4,645,000 during the three and six months ended July 5, 2020, respectively.
+The Company recognized revenue from contract liabilities of \$2,190,000 and \$3,234,000 during the three and six months ended June 30, 2019, respectively.